 Body: what actually is it?
-It’s something we coffee-lovers like to talk about a lot, and it’s even included on cupping forms.
+Coffee-lovers like to talk about it and we include it on cupping forms.
 But do we know what body really is?
 Why some coffees have more body than others?
 And how we can roast or brew to accentuate this quality?

 If you answered no to any of those questions, don’t worry – I’m about to answer them for you.